StegSchreck/RatS/README.md

 You can also omit the destination argument in order to just save the parsing results to a JSON file.
 You might insert the saved results anytime later. (see [below](#trying-again-with-former-export-data))

+Furthermore, you can define multiple destinations, e.g. like this:
+`python3 transfer_ratings.py --source trakt --destination movielens --destination imdb` in order to use the same data from the parser in this run for multiple destinations.

 #### Currently Available Parsers

 * Criticker